 - Clinical Management/Management/Elective – 2 weeks

-The dietetic interns have the opportunity to: schedule two or three elective days with goals for each day and pre-determined measurable objectives (one day must be scheduled with the registered dietitian nutritionist from Behavioral Health and ½ day with the lactation consultant.
+Dietetic interns have the opportunity to: schedule two or three elective days with goals for each day and pre-determined measurable objectives (one day must be scheduled with the registered dietitian nutritionist from Behavioral Health and one day scheduled with the Bariatric Registered Dietitian Nutritionists.

-In the Patient Services component, the dietetic interns shadow each member of the management team discussing each area of their daily job duties, complete safety and sanitation audits, discuss the budgeting process and analyze risk in nutrition and dietetics practice including emergency preparedness.
+- Dietetic interns shadow each member of the management team discussing their daily job duties, completing safety and sanitation audits, discussing the budgeting process and analyzing risk in nutrition and dietetics practice including emergency preparedness

 Additional Schedule Information